 In order for Trilostane to be most effective, it is important to give it on a regular schedule.
 This means giving it every day at the same time of day (usually in the morning).

 However, sometimes accidents happen and you might forget a dose of Trilostane.
 In that case, you can typically give it to your dog as soon as you remember.
 However, if it is close to the time that the next dose is due, skip the missed dose and give the next dose at the regular time.
-If you are unsure if it is too close to the time of the next dose, contact your veterinarian for advice.

 How quickly does Trilostane work?

-Studies with Vetoryl have indicated that cortisol levels begin to lower and return to normal within 14 days of starting the Vetoryl.
-So if your dog is taking Trilostane regularly, hopefully the Cushing’s symptoms will continue to improve even more.
-However, every dog will respond to Trilostane differently.
-This means sometimes the positive effects of Trilostane may take a bit longer to show up.
+Vetoryl studies have indicated that cortisol levels begin to lower and return to normal within 14 days of starting the Vetoryl.
+So if your dog is taking Trilostane regularly, hopefully the Cushing’s symptoms will continue to improve.

-What are the side effects of Trilostane?
+What are the side effects of Trilostane for dogs?

 - Decreased appetite